Agribusiness

 Green products are increasingly sought

-Environmentally friendly ‘green consumer goods’ such as dishwashing liquids, laundry detergents and household cleaning products are gaining popularity in many Asian countries.
+Environmentally friendly ‘green consumer goods’ such as dishwashing liquids, laundry detergents and household cleaning products continue to gain popularity in many Asian countries.

 EDUCATION

-Our annual market analysis of higher education across the Asia Pacific has found that the COVID-19 pandemic will continue to have an impact on the number of international students in 2023, particulary those from China.
+Our annual analysis and forecasting of higher education across the Asia Pacific has found that the effects of the COVID-19 pandemic are over, with numbers returning to pre-pandemic levels and in some areas, now exceeding them.

 ELECTRONICS